oubiwann/lfe-rebar-plugin/README.rst

     .
     .
     .
-    Commands for the 'lfe-sample-rebar-plugin` rebar plugin:
+    Commands for the 'lfe-rebar-plugin` rebar plugin:

-      demo-run-in-basedir            Display a demo message while processing the current dir demo-run-in-other-dirs         Displa a demo message while processing deps dirs list-plugins               List all the plugins defined for the current dir commands               List both the default commands and those for the plugins
+      list-plugins                   List all the plugins defined for the current dir commands                       List both the default commands and those for the plugins

 ``list-plugins``